-Don't routinely screen women with Pap smears if under 21 years of age or over 69 years of age.
+Don't routinely screen with Pap smears if under 21 years of age or over 69 years of age.

-Screening should be initiated at 21 years of age in asymptomatic, immunocompetent women.
+Screening should be initiated at 21 years of age for those who are asymptomatic and immunocompetent.
 Studies have shown the largest number of false positive test results occurring in adolescents younger than 21 years and have the lowest incidence of cervical cancer.
-There is no protective effect in screening women younger than 21 years.
+There is no protective effect in screening those younger than 21 years.
 There are few studies that address the age of cessation.
-Modelling studies have not shown increase in protective effect when screening women greater than 70 years who have had prior routine screening.
+Modelling studies have not shown increase in protective effect when screening those greater than 70 years who have had prior routine screening.

-Don't routinely order hormone levels including estradiol, progesterone, follicle-stimulating hormone and luteinizing hormone in postmenopausal women or after a hysterectomy, either to diagnose menopause or to manage hormone therapy.
+6 Don't routinely order hormone levels including estradiol, progesterone, follicle-stimulating hormone and luteinizing hormone in postmenopausal women or after a hysterectomy, either to diagnose menopause or to manage hormone therapy.